martinsumner/riak_kv/docs/QueryAPI.md

 - An evaluation expression (optional); used to decode projected attributes to provide a map of those attributes to be processed via a filter expression.
 - A filter expression (optional); used to filter results in/out of queries by applying checks to a map of projected attributes discovered on the index entry (using a filter expression).
 - A regular expression (optional); a potentially less flexible, but commonly more performant alternative to evaluation and filter expressions - where a regular expression match against a term is used to filter the term in or out.
-- A result aggregation method (optional); a mechanism for describing the type of results required, and how should they be sorted (e.g. just matching object keys, terms and keys, keys by specific attribute).
+- A result aggregation method (optional); a mechanism for describing the type of results required, and how those results should be sorted (e.g. just matching object keys, terms and keys, keys by specific attribute).

 Queries can be sent individually, but it is also possible to send multiple queries along with an aggregation expression to define how the query results will be combined (e.g. using `INTERSECT`, `UNION`, `NOT`) - where Riak will provide a single set of results as a response based on the aggregation expression.